shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 *AWOOOOO!* They all howled in unison.

+[chat gpt: add scene about siblings discussing the census, and whether they want to do it]

 ## 6. Scene: ersie works on cuffs instead of census

 Ersie and Muddy went to Ersie’s workshop.